 Individuals already suffering from heart or lung disease when exposed to high ozone levels can increase their risk of premature death.
 Children, especially those, who spend a large amount of time outdoors, are at particular risk under high ozone concentrations.

-High levels of ground-level ozone damage trees and plants also interferes with photosynthesis and impairs plant growth, making them more vulnerable to insects and disease.
+High levels of ground-level ozone damage trees and plants also interfere with photosynthesis and impair plant growth, making them more vulnerable to insects and disease.

 The photolysis of ozone by UV light leads to the removal of hydrocarbons from the air, but it also forms components of smog (i.e. fog or haze intensified by smoke or other air pollutants) such as peroxyacetyl nitrates (PAN), which can be powerful eye irritants.

 The primary step is O3 monitoring to identify the areas with high O3 levels or areas where air quality does not meet the O3 national standards.
 In addition to this following corrective measures can be taken: